Special Admissions - Nursing Programs

 Transfer courses with grades are included and are assigned quality points based on the letter grade.
 Transfer credit(s) earned without a letter grade (CLEP, AP, military evaluation, Challenge examination) are not assigned quality points or calculated in the GPA.

 Initially accepted students who decline acceptance or fail to meet their course requirements result in the next eligible student, with the highest point score, being accepted into the program.

 After being accepted for admission, you must satisfy the following prior to Aug.
-15 for Fall admission and Jan.
-15 for Spring admission.
+15 for Fall admission.
 Additional information is provided after being accepted.

 - Demonstrated laboratory evidence of immunity for measles, mumps, rubella and varicella

 - Proof of completion of Hepatitis B Series or a signed waiver

 - Annual seasonal flu immunization

 - No evidence of active TB, updated annually

 Proof of enrollment in a hospitalization insurance plan

 Current cardiopulmonary resuscitation (CPR) certificate for health care providers (BLS-American Heart Association-Health Care Provider)